Mourud/fifty-bird-scratch/README.md

 # fifty-bird-scratch

-This is a follow along repo of fifty-bird for GD50 (CS50G)
+This is a follow along repo of fifty-bird for GD50 (CS50G) with minor changes